Transport in Milan: History

 Early public transport service in Milan dates back to 1801, operated with horse-drawn carriages.
 After the relocation of the capital of the Italian Kingdom to Milan in 1805, national and international transport services were inaugurated, all operated with carriages, to Vienna, Marseille and several Italian cities.

 Transport via the Navigli canals was also an important transport mode in that period.

 The first bus line was opened in 1827, connecting Milan to Lodi.
 The first railway, to Monza, was inaugurated in 1840.
+It is currently part of the Milan-Chiasso international railway.

 Public transportation

 Metro

 The Milan Metro is a rapid transit system, running mainly underground, serving Milan and other surrounding cities.
 The network consists of 5 lines, identified by different colors and numbers:

-Milan Metro has a total length of 112 km, serving 119 stations, making it the longest metro network in Italy.
+Milan Metro has a total length of 112 km, serving 135 stations, making it the longest metro network in Italy.
 The system carries about 1.15 million passengers per day.

 Suburban rail

-The suburban railway service consists of 11 lines connecting Milan to the greater metropolitan area:
+The suburban railway service consists of 12 lines connecting Milan to the greater metropolitan area:

 The system was brought together from existing lines and the construction of the new Passante, an underground railway line passing through the city.
 The service began operation in 2004 and now comprises 124 stations.
 Several extensions are planned.